Beginners Guide to SCSS, a Small Tutorial

 • Maintainability: SCSS makes large projects easier to manage and update.

-Setting Up Your SCSS Environment – Tutorial
+Setting Up Your SCSS Environment – SCSS Tutorial

 We have a great article on how to set up SCSS with more detail here.